-You can form it into a meatloaf shape and cook it on a baking sheet, but I prefer to use a loaf pan and shape it in there.
-I top mine with some of my paleo ketchup, but you can omit that if you don’t want to make it.
+If you don’t have a loaf pan you can form it into a meatloaf shape and cook it on a baking sheet, but I prefer to use a loaf pan and shape it in there as it holds together better I think.
+Then you simply bake it in the oven for about an hour.

 Perfect for a weeknight meal!
 This gluten free, primal,Paleo and Whole30 Meatloaf is packed with flavor and added vegetables!

 - 1 tbsp olive oil

 - 1 tsp pepper